faatihrifqi/faatihrifqi.github.io/aboutme.md

 use-site-title: true
 ---

-Hi there this blog all about me and my little stories.
+Hi there, this blog is all about me and my little stories.
 Thanks for visiting my blog, please get in touch with me if you had a question or just needing my little help.
 I would be glad if we could build something cool.

 ## Skills
 I professionally develop Android applications from the ground up, and follow Google’s Design Guidelines to make beautiful UI/UX.

 ## Hobby
-I love build electronic and programming stuff, especially implementation of IoT.
+I love build electronic and do programming stuff, especially implementation of IoT.

 ## Basic Kowledge
 - C